gx9702/UA-TypeRepository/Core/Part4/Services/AddReferencesRequest/readme.md

 <!-- datatype -->
 ## AddReferencesRequest
+Adds one or more references to the server address space.
 <!-- end of description -->
 The fields of the AddReferencesRequest DataType are defined in the following table: